GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README.md

 * **spannerHost** (Cloud Spanner Endpoint): Use this endpoint to connect to Spanner.
 (Example: https://batch-spanner.googleapis.com)
 * **maxConnections** (Number of connections to create per source database): The max number of connections that can be used at any given time at source.
 (Example: 100)
 * **sessionFilePath** (GCS path of the session file): The GCS path of the schema mapping file to be used during migrations
-* **DLQDirectory** (GCS path of the dead letter queue direcotry): The GCS path of the schema mapping file to be used during migrations

 Template can be executed using the following API call:
 ```sh